 - 1. Every line of code should have a deliberate effect on your program.
 If you are not sure why a line is there, it shouldn't be.
 If your program stops working because you removed that line of code that you don't understand, you need to understand it before you put it back. - 2.
 Do not copy-and-paste code, only to change a few details.
 Instead, declare a method or other abstraction and parameterize it. - 3.
-Use public static final constants to avoid so-called magic numbers numerical values that are scattered all over your program and are difficult to understand or modify. - 4.
+Use public static final constants to avoid so-called "magic numbers" numerical values or literal strings that are scattered all over your program and are difficult to understand or modify.
+In general, anything that has the potential to be modified in the future should be stored in a public static final constant and the rest of the program should use such constant instead. - 4.
 Do not debug by trying all combinations.
 If you (or the debugger) pinpointed a line that doesn't work, it is important to spend the time to understand why.
 The most valuable gain of programming proficiency happens right here.
 A bug is not truly fixed unless you - (a) understood why it happend in the first place and, - (b) understood why changing the code the way you did fixed it